marksteve/bookmarks/README.md

 Bookmarks
 =========

-Example bookmarking app using Flask and GitHub
+Example bookmarking app using Flask and Backbone.js

 Run: